icebert04/icebert04.github.io/_posts/2018-10-5-too-much-love-won't-kill-you.md

 ![Mirror](/images/French Love.jpg)

 People think Love is about kissing their spouse regularly, buying their children everything that they want, visiting their old folks, and treating their laborers like family.
 Family always comes first.
 They are the reason why we live.
 They are our lifelines.
 The ones that complete us.
 After all, they are God's gift to us, as we are to them.
 My hats off to all of you.
 You demonstrate and present love to your loved ones and the people important to you.
 But nobody gets credit loving those people who dearly loves us.
 That part is so easy.
 It's automatic with not quite a challenge.
-So in theory, we are all just categorized as...
-"Ordinary"!
+So in theory, we are all just categorized as... **"Ordinary"**!
 And when we die and go to Heaven, we will get our pass through the gates and be reunited with those who went before us.
 Then we will be called...
 "Ordinary Souls"!